 Pickpockets & scams – especially in large cities and tourist areas, make sure to look after your belongings.
 Sellers offering clothes, soda drinks, or fruit snacks are a common sight on many beaches.

-Local police warn people not to buy from them and health reasons, as well as illegal businesses, are on the top of the reasons why.
+Local police warn people not to buy from them and health reasons, as well as illegal businesses, are at the top of the reasons why.
 Pack your own snacks or support nearby businesses instead!

-Free tapas – Spain is not only renowned for paella and churros, but also for tapas – small snacks that Spaniards enjoy with their beer.
+Free tapas – Spain is not only renowned for paella and churros but also for tapas – small snacks that Spaniards enjoy with their beer.